Rrrapture/mean-spa-todo/README.md

   - Remove `node_modules/` and run `npm cache clean` then `npm install`

+- `RangeError: Maximum call stack size exceeded`
+  - This is a problem with minifying Angular 2 and it's recent JIT templates.
+If you set `mangle` to `false` then you should be good.

 ## Acknowledgements

 > [AngularClass](https://github.com/AngularClass) for their Angular 2 Webpack repo which served as a starting point for the front-end